 Application of dental hygiene theory; supervised provision of services on partner, lab manikin or client; lab hours: 11 in 142, 12 in 145, 14 in 248 & 249; Satisfactory/No Credit grading.
-142- concepts for treating increasingly severe gingivitis and periodontal conditions.
+142-Determination of services through accurate decision making stressed.
+145-Integration of preventive, educational and therapeutic concepts when treating clients.
+248 & 249-Preventive, educational and therapeutic concepts for treating increasingly severe gingivitis and periodontal conditions.
 [142, 248-F; 145, 249-S]